NathanJAdams/fluent-builder/README.md

   .build();
 ```

-## Core Concepts
+## Core Concept

 ### Fluent Builder

-Build any complex type in any combination at arbitrary depth (subject to compiler limitations):
+ts-fluent-builder exports a single function: `fluentBuilder<T>()` which can be used to build any complex type in any combination at arbitrary depth (subject to compiler limitations):

 ```typescript
 // objects